aniruddha0pandey/beautyOf6502/README.md

 ## Schematics
 <div align="center"><img src="images/ALU-8bit-adder-subtracter.svg"></div>
-This is the implementation of this schematics.
+Under here is the implementation of this schematics with additional circuitry of dip-switches with pull-down resistors.
 It is not working properly right now, needs some troubleshooting here and there.
 But all that's worth my time, I sleep with a big smilen on my face that day.
 <div align="center"><img src="images/ALU-8bit-adder-subtracter.jpg"></div>

 ## PCB Design